 At that point, I sought alternative medical help.
-According to my regular doctor I was completely “normal” and nothing was nothing wrong with me.
+According to my regular doctor, I was completely “normal” and nothing was wrong with me.
 It is “normal” to have chronic asthma, a poor complexion, chronic injuries, and to be fat after doing an Ironman.

-Thought this process I became obsessed with learning how the body works.
-I became a ACE Personal Trainer, and read everything I could on health and nutrition.
+Through this process, I became obsessed with learning how the body works.
+I became an ACE Personal Trainer, and read everything I could on health and nutrition

 I wanted to figure out how to feel better.
-I started listening to podcast.
-I found Ben Greenfield’s podcast.
-He talked following a low carbohydrate diet with endurance training.
+I started listening to podcasts and found Ben Greenfield’s podcast.
+He talked about following a low carbohydrate diet with endurance training.